LivelyKernel/lively.next/README.md

 #### yarn

 The [yarn package](https://yarnpkg.com/) manager is an alternative to npm.
-It uses a local cache to avoid downloading dependencies multiple times and on install links the dependencies required by the projects into `node_modules` folders.
-This avoids having mutliple copies of one dependency in the system and wasting space.
-To find the exact location of a particular package, one still needs to follow the nodejs module lookup algorithm.
+Through parallelization it is faster than npm but by default follows the same directory organization as npm.

 Yarn has an option to [install flat dependencies](https://yarnpkg.com/en/docs/cli/install#toc-yarn-install-flat).
 However, in the case of version conflicts, the user has to specify a resolution that picks one of the conflicting versions.
 This can potentially lead to runtime issues as packages have to use the wrong version of their dependencies.